elliotec/elliotec.com/source/posts/2015-10-01-teach-yourself-by-teaching.html.markdown

 ##An age old concept

 It has never been a secret that teaching is a great way to learn.
-The ancient Roman philosopher Seneca stated that "While we teach, we learn" 2 millennia ago.
+The ancient Roman philosopher Seneca stated that, "While we teach, we learn", two millennia ago.
 European schools started to have some version of teaching assistants or student teachers around the end of the 18th century.

 There have been more [recent pedagogic techniques](https://en.wikipedia.org/wiki/Learning_by_teaching#The_LdL_approach) focused specifically on having students teach to learn based on research that teaching is, in fact, the _best_ way to learn.